Social Media to support library users

 The main Social Media tools used by the Library are:

 tapchat, opens in a new windowtaviiskills and opens in a new windowstaffpublicationsonline are the Library’s Twitter sites.
-Library staff do not tweet their own views on any subject on any of these sites.
-The sites are monitored regularly to ensure that they are not being misused in any way and there are 4 named Librarians who tweet on these sites.
+Library staff never tweet their own views or any of the Trust, on any subject, on any of these sites.
+The sites are monitored regularly to ensure that they are not being misused in any way and there are 3 named Librarians who tweet on these sites.
 There is no minimum or maximum specified number of tweets posted in a 24 hour period.

 The main focus for tweeting: